Denver-Devs/emojis/README.md

 > Missing an emoji you know exists on DD?
 It's probably because Dan is being lazy again.
 Open an issue on this repo or ping the #topic-emoji channel and :shame: Dan into updating it.
-> This thing also updates every week / month or so.
-So being patient will get it up there too 🍃

 # emojis
 A collection of our emojis that we've gathered up from different sources / created over time.

-Based on the wonderful work done by phil-r here: [https://github.com/phil-r/slack-emoji](phil-r/slack-emoji)

 ### And here's the parade
 ---